Best Le Mans Ultimate Settings for Thrustmaster TMX / T150

 In Settings > Controls > Wheel & Pedals > Force Feedback:

 Force Feedback Strength is the overall strength of the force feedback.
-85% works here since the wheelbase isn't quite 2Nm.
+100% works perfectly fine, but you can always adjust this to your liking.

 Force Feedback Smoothing should be kept as low as possible to get the most detail.
 The lower it is, though, the harsher the smaller vibrations will be, particularly if you flat spot a tire.
 Depending on how you have your wheel mounted, you will need to adjust this to whatever is most comfortable.